gavJackson/CV/README.md

 - **Lead Frontend developer**, Contract, Remote, Apr 2012 - May 2015
 - **Flex developer**, Contract, Bath, Mar 2011 - Apr 2012

-In 2015, I was offered a 5% stake in the company and the permanent position of Head of Frontend Development where I focused on productising my frontend framework which was a successful strategic move to create value for the company, as in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.
+In 2015, I was offered a 5% stake in Digital Keystone, a FinTech software house, and the permanent position of Head of Frontend Development where I focused on productising my frontend framework which was a successful strategic move to create value for the company, as in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.

-In 2012 I was promoted to Lead Frontend developer at Digital Keystone where I started designing and building my frontend framework, which we used to deliver enterprise level client projects, mainly in financial services.
+In 2012 I was promoted to Lead Frontend developer where I started designing and building my frontend framework, which was used to deliver enterprise level client projects, mainly in financial services.
 My framework also won the Platforum 'Best in show' award.

 I began my fintech journey in 2011 when I joined Digital Keystone as a contract Flex Developer to build and maintain wealth management applications for Novia Financial and Aegon, whilst working onsite in Bath.

 **Flash developer, GDS International**, Contract, Bristol, Feb 2011 - Mar 2011

 This was a short term contract to build a Flex video player where I was brought in to save the project.
-I did this by rewriting the code base and introduced a second by second profile of the video to work out, even after scrubbing, when to insert adverts into the stream, very similar to how YouTube works today.
+I did this by rewriting the code base and introduced a second by second profile of the video to work out, even after scrubbing, when to insert adverts into the stream, very similar to how YouTube works today, but over 10 years ago!

 **Flex developer, Estee Lauder**, Contract, Remote, Jul 2010 - Dec 2010